max-talanov/1/TED/intro.md

 ##Problem

 I had a problem and the problem was big and ubiquitous: I had too many ideas per day.
-My colleagues in the big company usually told me that no one needs my ideas and it is only me who is interested in them.
-I was depressed: I could not self-realize all attempts seems to lead to no result.
 I have started [blogging](https://cosmicdustman.wordpress.com/category/rd/) expressing the ides just in the internet space like radiating them.
 Then I have understood that radiating ides does not make much sense without the implementation.
 So I needed some focus and that was the Machine Consciousness.